pwall567/kjson/README.md

 used it is still required to create the internal `JSONValue`-based form.
 This ensures that errant serialization functions don&rsquo;t disrupt the remainder of the JSON, for example by omitting a trailing quote or bracket character.

+See the [Custom Serialization and Deserialization](CUSTOM.md) guide for more information.

 ## Dependency Specification